 Following her international work, Christine had the great fortune to work for the Council for Early Child Development (formerly funded by the Lawson Foundation) under the leadership of the late Drs.
 Fraser Mustard and Clyde Hertzman.
 As National Projects Lead, she supported the Council’s mission to put science into action in Canada through knowledge sharing events and networking with sector stakeholders.
 She provided staff leadership to the formation of a national network of thought leaders to foster dialogue and share resources between the education and early learning & care sectors.
 Before joining the Lawson Foundation, Christine held a brief contract at the Ontario government to support the transfer of child care licensing from the Ministry of Children and Youth Services to the Ministry of Education’s Early Years Division.
 She helped coordinate the Early Years Division’s first child care gathering with First Nations in Ontario.

-Christine is currently pursuing her PhD in early learning at the Ontario Institute for Studies in Education/ University of Toronto.
+In 2022, Christine received her PhD in Education from the Ontario Institute for Studies in Education/ University of Toronto.
+Her doctoral dissertation explored outdoor pedagogy in three licensed child care programs in Ontario.